 The proposal is built around the new ability to share information through photonic integrated circuits which encode information on light, rather than electricity.
 It specifically looks to create a single photonic integrated circuit chip for quantum information processing.
 Such a chip would allow secure quantum networking and quantum computing, replacing the binary zeros and ones of conventional computing with multivariable quantum bits.
 This change would allow for much more secure communications and computation than current state-of-the-art.
 The practical applications include significantly improved data encryption for personal privacy.

-CU Boulder Electrical, Computer and Energy Engineering Associate Professor Juliet Gopinath is the principal investigator for the project.
-She said the funding for this proposal comes as part of a new push by the NSF to connect engineers, physicists and material scientists together, leveraging the expertise of researchers deeply invested in quantum science with newcomers, who bring different capabilities to address large problems.
+Juliet Gopinath, associate professor in the CU Boulder Department of Electrical, Computer and Energy Engineering, is the principal investigator for the project.
+She said the funding for this proposal comes as part of a new push by the NSF to connect engineers, physicists and material scientists, leveraging the expertise of researchers deeply invested in quantum science with newcomers, who bring different capabilities to address large problems.

 “Part of the push from the NSF is bringing together engineers and physicists to advance the state of quantum science in chip-scale systems that can be mass produced,” Gopinath said.
 “The project combines expertise in several areas, from materials growth to semiconductor detection to quantum theory.”